 Commedia dell’Arte utilises masks as a tool for exploring identity with students learning to develop characters and improvise scenes using masks and other props.
 Dr Di Niro, of the University of South Australia, works with the students to develop a series of short comedy routines to be performed for the school community, family and friends.

 For more information visit Dr Di Niro's website.

 In 2019, Dr Di Niro will be working with Year 9 drama students from Aberfoyle Park High School.

 Young Cultural Leaders

 Project provider: ActNow Theatre

 In 2019, Young Cultural Leaders is specifically designed for a focus group of young women of Muslim background in Years 9 – 12.
-Students will actively participate in a special program of theatre workshops which will facilitate consideration of their linguistic, social and cultural practices and identities, and linguistic and cultural diversity more broadly.
+Though the project the students actively participate in a special program of theatre workshops which facilitate consideration of their linguistic, social and cultural practices and identities, and linguistic and cultural diversity more broadly.

 The project aims to build and develop students’ intercultural capabilities, communication and leadership skills to enable them to become cultural ambassadors within the school and wider community.

 In the first phase of the project, a team of artists support students to explore and express what is important to them in relation to linguistic and cultural identity.
 In the second phase of the project, students share and present their learning and reflections with broader audiences through a performance.